artasparks/gpub/README.md

 A user may specify template variables in one of two ways:

-  1. As JSON within the 0th-node comment of the first SGF.
+  1. As JSON within the GC comment of the first SGF.
   2. As keys to the `bookOptions` option.

 As per 1., template parameters may be provided embedded with an SGF property as JSON.
 For example: